ssrando/ssrando/README.md

 1. Just open the generated `SOUE01.wbfs` in Dolphin

 ### For console
-1. Move the generated `SOUE01.wbfs` to your SD card / USB drive / external disk in this folder (the folder name may change depending on the game loader you are using):
+1. Move the generated `SOUE01.wbfs` to your external medium in this folder (the folder name may change depending on the game loader you are using):

     `/wbfs/The Legend of Zelda Skyward Sword [SOUE01]/`
 2. Launch the USB loader, you should see the game as "The Legend of Zelda Skyward Sword"